CodyMurr/cors-project/README.md

 # ***CORS***
-A e-commerce site to find your favorite skincare products Rejuvinate the shopping experience
+CORS is an e-commerce website that helps users find the best skincare products.
+Rejuvenate your shopping experience!

 ## ***About***

-a full-CRUD web app to allow users to have a customized shopping experience.
+A full-CRUD web app to allow users to have a customized shopping experience.
 The site generates the best and most popular skincare products.